makke/little-slack-2/README.md

 ## Separate Starting Commands

-* "npm start" will start both front- and backend
+* "npm start" will start both the front end and all the back end servers
-* "node src/server.js" will start only backend
+* "node src/server.js" will start only routing backend
+* "node src/io-server.js" will start only socket.io backend

 ## Default ports and REST API

 * Frontend will be as an default on http://localhost:3000/
 * Backend will be as an default on http://localhost:4200/
 * REST api can be found from http://localhost:4200/api/
+* Socket.IO can be found at http://localhost:4008/

 ## Future Development - TODO